SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 Primary footage can be greatly enhanced by using additional footage known as B-Roll.

-### 2. B-Roll footage
+### 2. B-Roll Footage

-B-Roll or B roll is any supplemental video that considered to be secondary to your primary footage.
-It is used to visually support the primary video in telling the story.
+B-Roll is any supplemental footage used to visually support the primary footage in telling the story by adding detail and examples.

-For example, the video here use B-Roll footage - developer at work, to supplement the primary footage audio "our developers are working really hard".
+The video here uses B-Roll footage - developer at work, to supplement the primary footage audio "our developers are working really hard".

 `youtube: https://www.youtube.com/embed/BioFgITYAFY`

 **Video: B-Roll - Developer at work - [1:01 - 1:04](https://youtu.be/BioFgITYAFY?t=63)**

-B-Roll and overlay are common terminologies for footage that is placed over the top of other footage to help break up the video for the viewer.
+B-Roll and overlay are common terminologies for footage that is placed over the top of other footage to help clarify the topic/subject for the viewer.

 ## Video Editing Terminologies

 ### 3. Overlay

-An overlay is technically any visual effect (or even a LUT) that alters the appearance of footage without actually changing the footage itself.
+An overlay is any footage, graphic or visual element that adds detail or information to footage without completely obstructing the primary footage.

 For example, when you talk about a meal and cutting to a clip of that delicious meal.